 The typical primary plant is as described in the Equipment Strategies above.

-Our standard deeds, agreements, and policies for contestable non-regulated connections.
+Our standard deeds, agreements, and policies for connections and related matters.

-We use a suite of three standard form agreements to support the connection of third party connection assets to our network: a Works Coordination Deed, a Connection and Access Agreement and a Network Operating Agreement.
-For non-contestable connections a modified version of the Connection and Access Agreement will apply.
+For contestable connections, we use a suite of three standard form agreements to support the connection of third party identified user shared assets (IUSAs) and designated network assets (DNAs) to our network: a Works Coordination Deed, a Connection and Access Agreement and a Network Operating Agreement.
+For non-contestable connections (and connections where Powerlink will design, build and own all connection assets) a single Connection and Access Agreement will apply.

-Powerlink has developed a template Access Policy for Large Dedicated Connection Asset Services.
+Powerlink is developing a template Access Policy for new DNAs that it owns (or will own).
 This will be published on this website subsequent to obtaining approval of the template position from the Australian Energy Regulator.

 Environmental and development approvals are site and project specific and depend on the nature, scale, size and location of a project and are determined on a project by project basis.
 Site/project specific environmental and development approvals information will be provided as part of the connection enquiry/connection application process upon direct enquiry.